 10. Holi, yes our very own festival of colors was visible on many billboards.
 We were told that it is celebrated sometime in August – their summertime.

 11. Last day in Dresden we moved around in Trams.
 I saw a mobile app that shows the online running position of the trams.
 You can find what are the possible trams to take at any point in time to reach your destination.
 How I wish there was something like this in India for public transport.
 Especially when we have a non-existent concept of coming on time.

 12. Finally, believe it or not, Germany was hotter than Hyderabad at this point in time.

-There is so much I saw and want to write about Germany Tourist Attractions.
-Based on the above help me choose the first topic you would want me to write about.
+There is so much I saw and want to write about the tourist attractions there.
+Based on the above First Impressions of Germany help me choose the first topic you would want me to write about.